-As Philippines continues to develop world-class talents in the e-gaming industry, STI pushes the Filipino gaming scene forward as a founding member of the Philippine National eSports League Association by proudly introducing the country’s first franchise model eSports circuit The Nationals.
+As Philippines continues to develop world-class talents in the e-gaming industry, STI pushes the Filipino gaming scene forward as one of the founding members of the Philippine National eSports League Association by proudly introducing the country’s first franchise model eSports circuit The Nationals.

 Together with STI, five firms have initially signed up to own team franchises in the tournament, namely PLDT/Smart Communications, Inc., TheNet.Com, HappyFeet eSports, BrenPro, and Cignal TV, Inc.

 Present at the Memorandum of Understanding Signing on June 14, 2018 at the Cignal Headquarters in Mandaluyong, Manila were STI ESG Executive Committee Chairman Eusebio H. Tanco along with the executives of the nation’s leading telecommunication, television, and eSports companies.

 With this move, STI seeks to nurture young talents in the field of eSports by creating a healthy environment for promising gaming athletes.